 The Bathroom: The bathroom is a standard hotel bathroom with sink, shower and toilet.
 Rooms are also available that have shower/tub combination, which is available on request.

-The Cost: Room packages at the Annapolis Waterfront Hotel start at $289 for a city view room and breakfast.
+The Cost: Room packages start at $289 for a city view room and breakfast.
 Waterfront rooms are more.
-The hotel offers a number of package deals that offer remarkably good value including walking tours, harbor cruises and even dinner at the officer’s club at the U.S. Naval Academy.
+They also offer a number of package deals that offer remarkably good value including walking tours, harbor cruises and even dinner at the officer’s club at the U.S. Naval Academy.

 The Location: Of all the Downtown Annapolis hotels, only the Annapolis Waterfront Hotel is actually on the water – literally.
 It is located in the heart of downtown on Compromise Street (the road that connects Annapolis to East Port) and next to the Annapolis Yacht Club.

-The Transportation: The hotel is best reached on foot from anywhere in Annapolis, via water taxi (which stops at the dock outside the hotel) or private vehicle.
-The hotel is valet only, which costs $25 per night.
+The Transportation: It is best reached on foot from anywhere in Annapolis, via water taxi (which stops at the dock outside the hotel) or private vehicle.
+Parking is valet only, which costs $25 per night.

 The Airport Transfer: The nearest airport is Baltimore/Washington International Thurgood Marshall Airport (BWI), which 24 miles from the hotel.
 Also in regional proximity are Ronald Reagan Washington National Airport (DCA), which is 36 miles from the hotel, and also Washington Dulles International Airport (IAD), which is 62 miles away.